mclarkson/obdi/doc/Obdi_Core_Centos_7_Installation.md

 ```
 # -- IF THIS IS AN AMAZON INSTANCE USING OFFICIAL CENTOS 7 --

+# -- NOTE THAT I DID NOT NEED TO DO THIS!
+MAYBE YOU WILL?    --
+# -- CHECK 'iptables -L' AND IF EMPTY DON'T DO THE FOLLOWING --

 # Get the line number of the last item in the INPUT chain, minus 1
 num=$(iptables -L INPUT --line-numbers | tail -1 | awk '{print $1-1}')